ridlees/ridlees/README.md

 - I mainly use python as scripting langauge of my choice.
 - Flask for simple BEs
 - HTMX for simple FEs (👷‍♂️CEO of HTMX)
+- Kitty for terminal emulation and yazi for file management
+- Alfred (it makes my Mac so much better)
+- Caffeine (One of the best tools)

 #### Other Gits
 - [Nolog](https://git.nolog.cz/ptak)